wshafer/psr11-flysystem/README.md

 ];
 ```

-If you're not using the composer config helpers you will also need to register the manager

 #### Container Service Config
+If you're not using the [Zend Component Installer](https://github.com/zendframework/zend-component-installer) you will
+also need to register the manager

 config/autoload/dependencies.global.php
 ```php
 <?php